Raymii.org

 Now that I have a high-available local kubernetes cluster and am experimenting with deploying apps, it's also time to look into securing those apps using certificates and passwords.
 In this case I'm going to set up password authentication, like a .htaccess file in Apache2, to protect the Longhorn dashboad, which by default requires no authentication.
 This means deploying an Ingress, a Middleware and a Secret.

 Recently I removed all Google Ads from this site due to their invasive tracking, as well as Google Analytics.
-Please, if you found this content useful, consider a small donation using any of the options below:
+Please, if you found this content useful, consider a small donation using any of the options below.
+It means the world to me if you show your appreciation and you'll help pay the server costs:

-You can also sponsor me by getting a Digital Ocean VPS.
-With this referral link you'll get $200 credit for 60 days.
-Spend $25 after your credit expires and I'll get $25!
+Digital Ocea referral link ($200 credit for 60 days.
+Spend $25 after your credit expires and I'll get $25!)

-In my previous guide you can read on how to install and configure Longhorn.
-In that guide we Exposed the dashboard with the following command:
+you can read on how to install and configure Longhorn.
+In that guide we

 kubectl expose service longhorn-frontend --type=LoadBalancer --port=8877 --target-port 8000 --name=longhorn-frontend-ext --namespace longhorn-system